 Muscles is what drives the teeth grinding activity.
 Teeth also send proprioceptive signals to the other opposing teeth when there can be some slight occlusal prematurities present, resulting in the muscles of the jaws to reposition themselves to accommodate the closing of the teeth (the bite) into some comfortable position.
-If the muscles can’t find a comfortable and stable occlusal bite position then the muscles will continue to activate and cause the teeth to grind.
+If the muscles can’t find a comfortable and stable jaw and occlusal bite position then the muscles will continue to activate and cause the teeth to grind.
 This is one aspect of teeth grinding.

 - If there is upper airway nose obstructions and or tonsillar oral pharyngeal restrictions which effect the tongue which in return effects the mandibular positioning as in night time sleeping, the mandible can retrude and contribute to night time grinding with open mouth breathing issues.
 Again, check for occlusal imbalances.